How to use Zendesk triggers to auto CC agents on new tickets (and a simpler way)

 Expert Verified

-Getting the right eyes on a ticket is a constant struggle in any busy support team.
+Getting the right eyes on a ticket is a constant priority in any high-performing support team.
 When a high-priority issue lands in the queue or a specific client needs attention, you have to make sure the right people see it, and fast.
 Automatically CC'ing agents on new Zendesk Zendesk tickets is a solid way to boost collaboration, make sure escalations get noticed, and keep key people in the loop without you having to do it manually.

 What you'll need

-The standard way: How to set up the trigger
+The standard way: how to set up the trigger

 Step 1: Create a Zendesk API key

-1. Head to your Admin Center, then go to Apps and integrations > APIs > Zendesk API.
+1. Head to your Admin center, then go to Apps and integrations > APIs > Zendesk API.

-2. Click Add API Token and give it a description you'll recognize later, something like "Auto-CC Webhook Token".
+2. Click Add API token and give it a description you'll recognize later, something like "Auto-CC Webhook Token".

 Step 2: Create a webhook

 Now we build the webhook.
-This is the messenger that will carry instructions from your trigger over to the ticket itself.
+This is the powerful messenger that will carry instructions from your trigger over to the ticket itself.

-1. In the Admin Center, navigate to Apps and integrations > Webhooks and click Create webhook.
+1. In the Admin center, navigate to Apps and integrations > Webhooks and click Create webhook.

 2. Select Trigger or automation when it asks how you want to connect.

-3. Fill in the details exactly like this:
+3. Fill in the details precisely:

 • Name: Give it a clear name, like "Update Ticket CCs".